DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 Since we are done with Tails, feel free to update to the latest version whenever you like.

+#### Withdrawal 2

 The last transfer is much easier.
 Simply connect your 2 hardware wallets (could connect both at the same time or one at a time).
 Create an ordinary transaction with the rest of your test amount on the Send tab and hit `Send`:

 ![Electrum 33](images/40_electrum_33.png)

-Sign the transaction (and control the address)with both of your Hardware Wallets.
+Sign the transaction (and control the address) with both of your Hardware Wallets.

 Before moving on, we need to fill in the last information in the information packages.